towolf/towolf.github.com/docs/PsychMatlabTests/StaleDirectoryCacheBug.markdown

 is if someone chooses not to use the Editor, we will not be able to account for this.

-However, I do think this is a good idea, so I have re\-opened this issue with our development staff to see if they can implement this for a future release.
+However, I do think this is a good idea, so I have re-opened this issue with our development staff to see if they can implement this for a future release.